 The responsibilities of a DPO include:

-- the education of staff on subject data rights and their responsibilities under GDPR
+- Educating staff on data subjects´ rights and their responsibilities under GDPR.

-- assessing IT systems, computer networks and data protection safeguards to ensure they are of the required standard
+- Assessing IT systems to ensure they are of the required standard.